Welcome to today's edition of the Rush 24-7 podcast.

 The Clinton administration did not take a position on that.

-She said, This is patently outrageous.
+She said, this is patently outrageous.

 She goes before this House committee, Select Committee on Intelligence, 94.

-President has inherent authority, it means constitutional.
+President has inherent authority.

 That means it's constitutional.